Local School Council (LSC) at KME

 Click HERE to access our E-board to view all meeting minutes.

 March 24th, 2022

 May 12th, 2022

 Kelly Mill Teacher Representatives:

 This is Jessica’s first year on the PTO Board at Kelly Mill.
-She and her husband Burl have two children.
-A daughter Olivia who is in 1st grade at Kelly Mill and a 4 year old daughter, Madison, who will be entering PreK in the fall.
-Jessica is looking forward to the upcoming year and serving all of the wonderful families and amazing staff of KME!
+She and her husband, Burl, have two children.
+A daughter, Olivia, who is in 1st grade at Kelly Mill, and a 4 year old daughter, Madison, who will be entering PreK in the fall.
+Jessica is looking forward to the upcoming year and serving all of the wonderful families and the amazing staff of KME!
 Jessica enjoys professional wrestling, running, and volunteering.